adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 The MO-VCNN’sweights are initialized by a previously trained volumetricCNN with CNN1’s weights fixed during fine-tuning.

-Whilea common practice is to extract the highest level features(features before the last classification linear layer) of multipleorientations, average/max/concatenate them, and traina linear SVM on the combined feature, this is just a specialcase of the MO-VCNN.Compared to 3DShapeNets [33] which only augmentsdata by rotating around vertical axis, our experiment showsthat orientation pooling combined with elevation rotation can greatly increase performance.
+Whilea common practice is to extract the highest level features(features before the last classification linear layer) of multipleorientations, average/max/concatenate them, and traina linear SVM on the combined feature, this is just a specialcase of the MO-VCNN.

+Compared to 3DShapeNets [33] which only augments data by rotating around vertical axis, our experiment shows that orientation pooling combined with elevation rotation can greatly increase performance.

 ## 5. Multi-View Convolutional Neural Networks